ziginfo/Live-OSC-Chataigne-Module/README.md

 Please contact me if you have any suggestions, demands or requests and any help is always welcome !!
 Have Fun

-Special Thanks to [Daniel Jones](https://github.com/ideoforms) who wrote essentially the Python library calle AbletonOSC
+Special Thanks to [Daniel Jones](https://github.com/ideoforms) who wrote essentially the Python Library for the Remote Script, called AbletonOSC.
-Special Thanks to [Dan Hemerlein](https://github.com/danhemerlein), who encoded the Ableton Live Color Palette
+Special Thanks to [Dan Hemerlein](https://github.com/danhemerlein), who encoded the Ableton Live Color Palette.

 To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/
 And Ben's Youtube channel where you can find tutorials : https://youtu.be/RSBU9MwJNLY